The Methods Block

 gives the address of the contract on which the summarized method was called.

-keyword is only defined in the methods
+keyword may only be used inside the methods

 block.